saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 ['__class__', '__delattr__', '__dict__', '__doc__', '__format__', '__getattribute__', '__hash__', '__init__', '__module__', '__new__', '__reduce__', '__reduce_ex__', '__repr__', '__setattr__', '__sizeof__', '__str__', '__subclasshook__', '__weakref__', '_connection', '_enablepwd', '_get_version_properties', '_model', '_running_config', '_startup_config', '_version', '_version_number', 'api', 'autorefresh', 'config', 'connection', 'enable', 'enable_authentication', 'get_config', 'model', 'refresh', 'run_commands', 'running_config', 'section', 'settings', 'startup_config', 'version', 'version_number']
 ```

 So we see `eapi` is a class with several methods.
 Previously, we used `run_commands`.
-This time though, we will use `api`.
+This time though, we used the `api` method.
 The APIs available to us is found here: https://pyeapi.readthedocs.io/en/latest/api_modules/_list_of_modules.html.

 In our example,  we checked the `mlag` api using `mlag = eapi.api('mlag')`: